 This helps clients allocate resources efficiently and focus on the areas that will have the greatest impact.
 Additionally, our assessments allow us to recommend and prioritize necessary repairs.

-For municipalities new to GIS technology, we use internet-connected GIS applications to collect data and create online maps of their sewer and storm drain assets, allowing them to follow our progress in real time.
+For municipalities or other clients new to GIS technology, we use internet-connected GIS applications to collect data and create online maps of their sewer and storm drain assets, allowing them to follow our progress in real time.
 Once completed, these maps can be maintained online for ongoing work or transferred to the client in a format that best suits their needs.

 For clients with existing GIS systems, we verify and update your data based on real-world conditions, delivering it per your specifications.